-For the prize, we got some cash and new clothes, but we also got to do a modeling test shoot, which finally took place this week in Utah!
+For the prize, we got some cash and new clothes, but we also got to do a modeling test shoot, which took place in Utah.

-We were shooting on location at the farm where one of the winners lived with her family.
+We shoot on location at the farm where one of the winners lived with her family.

 It was a family property that had been passed down to her from the 1800’s!